top of page

 What is a Liberal Democracy?

 In most liberal democracies, these principles are recorded in a constitution or charter.
 In British Common Law, most charters have been absorbed into statute law and the protection of 'life, liberty and property' is recorded in a repository of legal or judicial precedent.
+Unfortunately, along with the replacement of liberal democracy with modern democracy in 1918, this has resulted in an erosion of human rights and an expansion of unlawful government interference in private and economic life.

 The two main forms of liberal democracy are the 'Constitutional Republic' and the 'Constitutional Monarchy'.
 In both cases, the three branches of government, the 'Executive/Crown', the 'Legislative' and the 'Judicial' are formally separated and all subject to constitutional or charter law.
 The details of this separation and the limiting mechanisms vary, but the principle remains broadly similar.